Blockstream/satellite/doc/antenna-pointing.md

 At this point, before proceeding, it is helpful to inspect whether the gain is well configured.
 Check the preprocessed (iq) plot.
-If it looks like the one below, where the points are heavily scattered all around the two dimensions, it is likely that the gain is too high.
+If it looks like the one below, where the points are strongly scattered all around the two dimensions, it is likely that the gain is too high.
 In this case, you can run with a lower gain specified using option `-g`, like so: